neithernut/dr.w.falls/doc/design/ServerClient.md

 ### Lobby phase function

 This function will receive as parameters the `Sender` and `Receiver` for the phase as well as the connection token.
-Besides the `Sender` and `Receiver` for the waiting phase as part of the transition message, it will return the (optional) handle for the registered player.
+It will return the (optional) handle for the registered player.

 The phase function will receive roster updates from the game control task, which it will translate into displayable content and send to the client.
 It will